alexandrelozano/PDFeSignHandwritten/README.md

 Winforms csharp .NET 4.7.2

-Uses the [GhostScript](https://www.ghostscript.com/) intertpreter portable edition to render.
+Uses the [GhostScript](https://www.ghostscript.com/) interpreter portable edition to render.
 I put it embedded into the zip.

 Uses the [PDFSharp](http://www.pdfsharp.net/) library to create the digital signature.